 The Centre has a small trust fund that provides modest grants to Centre students who present papers at academic conferences.
-Application is made at any time through the Chair of the Department for the Study of Religion.
+Application is made prior to the conference through the Chair of the Department for the Study of Religion.
 Application forms are on the Religion website.